Helpful Tips for a Mediterranean Cruise

 But if you want a quieter, more intimate experience, consider the Eastern Mediterranean cruise ports and an Adriatic cruise.

-Ports like Kotor in Montenegro, Split in Croatia, or even Corfu in Greece offer a more laid-back vibe.
+Ports like Kotor in Montenegro, Zadar or Split in Croatia, and even Corfu in Greece offer a more laid-back vibe.
 They’re smaller, less crowded (at least in comparison), and full of hidden gems.

 Plus, if you’re torn between doing an eastern or western Mediterranean cruise, the eastern side is often a better bet for a slower, less touristy pace.